bolotnikov/gamedevland/docs/tower-defense.md

 And if the final point is reached, then it is enough to check the positions using one of the sprite coordinates.

 Let's add the `checkGameOver` method to the `Game` class.
-In it we will restart the game if the player has lost all lives:
+We will restart the game if the player has lost all lives:
 ```javascript
     checkGameOver() {
         if (this.player.lives <= 0) {